 Do you want to see if students are struggling in your course with a simple mouse click?
-The Retention Center is a tool that lets instructors give focused attention to students through the creation of customized rules that reflect course expectations and by providing a mechanism to monitor students’ progress in the course.
+The Retention Center is an instructor-only tool that lets you monitor students’ progress through the creation of customized rules that reflect course expectations.
 It is an evaluation tool that can keep track of student performance across multiple courses and can be viewed collectively in the control panel, if the instructor desires.

-The Retention Center replaces the Early Warning System feature with easy workflows, while retaining all existing Early Warning System data and rules.
+The Retention Center replaced the Early Warning System feature with easy workflows, while retaining all existing Early Warning System data and rules.

 Four rule (alert) types are available within the Retention Center: